filipasenra/FEUP-COMP-TP2/README.md

 ## Overview

-In the developing of this program, we didn't use any third-party tools and/or packages.
+In the development of this program, we didn't use any third-party tools and/or packages.
 All the algorithms implemented were developed by us.
 All the program's structure was also developed by us.
 The ASTree is analysed 2 times over the program’s execution, one for building the Symbol Table and the Semantic Analysis and one for Generating the Code.